lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 \[D5\] Hazen, M. *et al*.
 (2007) '[**Functional information and the emergence of biocomplexity**](https://www.pnas.org/doi/full/10.1073/pnas.0701744104)'. *Proceedings of the National Academy of Sciences*, 104(suppl\_1), pp. 8574-8581. doi:10.1073/pnas.0701744104.

 >Defines 'functional information' in biologically-useful context in terms of Shannon information entropy (roughly, how 'surprised' we are when observing a particular outcome from a distribution).
-It is defined for a given system and function (within the context of the system).
-Functional information represents the probability that an arbitrary configuration of a system will achieve a specific function to a specified degree.
+It is defined for a given system and function (within the context of the system) as $ I(E_x) = -\log_2 F(E_x) $, where $ E_x $ is the degree of function and $ F(E_x) $ is the fraction of configurations in system with degree of function $ \geq E_x $.
 Different functions of the same biomolecule are available in different systems.

 \[D6\] Adami, C. (2015) '[**Information-Theoretic Considerations Concerning the Origin of Life**](https://link.springer.com/article/10.1007/s11084-015-9439-0)'. *Origins of Life and Evolution of Biospheres*, 45, pp. 309–317. doi:10.1007/s11084-015-9439-0.